Josh Carr: Fremantle Football Club assistant coach (2019–2021)

 In October 2019, Carr was appointed by Fremantle as an assistant coach for the 2020 season under senior coach Justin Longmuir.
 On July 30, 2021, the club announced that Carr had stood down for an unstated period after he was fined by police for breaching WA quarantine restrictions.

 Port Adelaide assistant coach (2023–25)

 Carr returned to Port Adelaide Football Club as senior assistant coach under senior coach Ken Hinkley for the 2023 season.

 Port Adelaide senior coach (2026 onwards)

-In February 2025, Port Adelaide president David Koch announced that Carr would assume the position of senior coach of the club ahead of the 2026 season, at the conclusion of Ken Hinkley's last contracted year.
+In February 2025, Port Adelaide president David Koch announced that Carr would assume the position as senior coach of Port Adelaide ahead of the 2026 season, at the conclusion of Ken Hinkley's last contracted year in a succession plan.
 Carr has been signed to a three-year contract, taking him through to the end of the 2028 season.